This article is part of our Weapons Locker series. Wot presents overviews of weapon types used in fiction, with TTRPG stats.

 Like with tranq guns, how efficient tanglers are is very variable from one story to the next, and the stats below are a murky compromise.

 DCH Tangler [BODY 03, Snare: 06, Range: 04, Ammo: 04, R#03].

 M&M Tangler [Ranged Snare 7, Diminished Range 1].

 Here is a quick imaginary design.
 The flash-ball guns below would also work fine as props for a tangler.

-This less-than-lethal weapon is a compact, double-barrelled gun shooting a 44mm soft rubber ball.
-It is used to punch and stun civilians at ranges of about 15-30 metres, and the impact has been compared to being hit by a heavyweight boxing champ.
+It is used to punch and stun at about 15-30 metres – or 10 to 50 in more recent models.
+The impact has been compared to being hit by a heavyweight boxing champ.
+Note the minimal range, under which wounds are too likely to occur.

-M&M Flash-ball [Ranged Ballistic Damage 3, Diminished Range 1, Limited 1 (Two shots)]
+M&M Flash-ball [Ranged Ballistic Damage 3, Diminished Range 1, Unreliable (Two shots)].

 FN 303 Riot Gun

 A modern design for a less-than-lethal gun with varied ammunition.
 This gun uses compressed air to shoot specialised 18mm ammunition at a range of about 30-40 metres.